bytefish/bytefish.de/blog/aspnetcore_rebac.md

 }
 ```

-There are many options to send the Claims to the user, a popular one is a JSON Web Token.
-For our Backend a Cookie Authentication
+There are many options to authenticate a user, a popular one is using JSON Web Tokens and have it stateless.
+For our Backend
+a Cookie Authentication is simple and totally sufficient, we own both the Server and Clients.
+But you might want to consider
-is totally sufficient.
-You might consider using Windows Authentication or moving that pesky Authentication to an external provider,
-if you don't want to deal with it yourself.
+using Windows Authentication or moving that pesky authentication to an external provider, if you don't want to deal with it
+yourself.

 We need to configure the Cookie Authentication in the `Program.cs`: